pranabsarkar/Conll_task/README.md

 ![](images/dataset.jpg)

 Here, from the above we can see the structure of our dataset.
 Let, take the example of Sample 1 from where I have used Cricket as the Word, NNP as the POS tag, I-NP as the syntactic chunk tag, and O as the NER tag.
-In this way same to the Sample 1 I have modeled the entire training, validation, and testing dataset.
+In this way same like the Sample 1 I have modeled the entire training, validation, and testing dataset.

 There, are 3 files using which we can train, validate and test our model-